Skip to main content

 "Learning is most exciting when it is learning by doing, and 4-H projects offer this kind of excitement."

 Canadian County 4-H'ers may choose from more than 50 projects.
-Members start by selecting a project, and once enrolled, the 4-H member, parent and the volunteer will visit to find your interests, set some attainable goals to get the most out of your experience, and get connected with local, district and state experts to help with your project.
+Members start by selecting a project, and once enrolled, the 4-H member, parent, and the volunteer will visit to find their interests, set some attainable goals to get the most out of their experience, and get connected with local, district, and state experts to help with their project.

 Project work can be entered in the county fair.
 If it wins at the county fair, it advances to the state fair.
 Various projects have additional competitive opportunities available.

 Unfortunately, it is not always possible to have a project leader for each project area.
 In those instances, members and their families are encouraged to do self-study with the help of the 4-H literature from the office.
-If help is need, county staff, other parents or leaders may help.
+If help is needed, county staff, other parents, or leaders may help.

 The Next Step: